bigdoods/ifc-tech.org/docs/contribute/write-new-topic.md

 triple-dashed lines at the top of the page.
 Here's an example:

     ---
-    title: Using an HTTP Proxy to Access the Kubernetes API
+    title: Using a object meta-model to abstract IFC data
     ---

 ## Choosing a directory